larsonwebconsulting/RGCDirectory/README.md

 ## Data Entry

-1. Enter/update directory data into the RGC_address_list.xls file
+1. Enter/update directory data into the RGC_address_list.xlsx file
 2. Take a photo for each entry, place the photo files into the RGCDirectory folder
 3. Update each entry to have a photo filename in the `Photo` collumn.
 4. Edit/normalize the photos using an image editor of your choice (recommendation: [Paint.NET](https://www.getpaint.net/download.html))